564C52/JASA_investigating/README.md

 **VSL**: *Vienna Symphonic Library*<br>
 http://www.vsl.co.at

-## part_profils/
+## survey/
+Content related to the online survey (Study 2):
-Two figures with the distribution of the professional profiles of the participants in the interviews (study 1) and in the online survey (study 2).
+- **prof_survey.pdf**: distribution of the professional profiles of the participants

-## survey_trad/
+- **survey_ex_fr.pdf**: Exemple of the interface of the survey in French.
+- **table_stats.pdf**: Results of the statistical tests used in Study 2.
-The four figures presenting the relevant results of the online survey (study 2 in the article), with the associated French translation, as they were presented to the participants during the survey.
+- **translations/**: Four figures presenting the relevant results of the online survey (Fig. 2), with the associated French translation, as they were presented to the participants during the survey.